tuitentouten/TFoTF/README.md

 3_5 5_TF_pwm_tagets_caculator.py: Collation and statistics of the pan-cancer PWM score obtained from 4_ calculation.

 3_6 6_predict_result_creator.py: Set personalized cut-offs and obtain predict results.

+4_ For the first time use, remove all example files exist in 'sample/sources/out/'.